Bunge Global (BG)

 nullAI Analysis | Feedback

 Mr. Neppl assumed his current role as Chief Financial Officer in May 2019.
-He joined Bunge from Green Plains Inc., where he also served as CFO.
-Before Green Plains, Mr. Neppl was the Chief Financial Officer of The Gavilon Group, LLC, an agriculture and energy commodities management firm that was later sold.
-His career also includes senior financial management positions at ConAgra Foods, Inc., where he was a senior financial officer for ConAgra Trade Group and its Commercial Products division, and served as an assistant corporate controller.
+He joined Bunge from Green Plains Inc., where he also served as Chief Financial Officer.
+Previously, Mr. Neppl held the Chief Financial Officer position at The Gavilon Group, LLC, an agriculture and energy commodities management firm.
+His career also includes senior financial management positions at ConAgra Foods, Inc., where he was a senior financial officer for ConAgra Trade Group and Commercial Products division, as well as assistant corporate controller.
+He began his career as an auditor with Deloitte & Touche.

 AI Analysis | Feedback